 - Plans, promotes, and presents programming.
 Coordinates, markets and manages programming led by outside presenters.
 Participates in community engagement activities and community outreach.

-- Executes performance management duties to include but not limited to: training, coaching, documenting and evaluating performance of subordinate staff and administering the progressive discipline process.
+- Executes performance management duties to include but not limited to: training, coaching, documenting and evaluating performance of subordinate staff.

 - Actively seeks and participates in professional development opportunities and stays abreast of emerging technology and trends in the Library Information Science Field.